haresh14/gdrive-transfer/DOCKER_README.md

 On the first run, you'll need to authenticate with Google:

+1. Start the container: `docker-compose up --build -d`
+2. Run the script manually: `docker-compose exec gdrive-transfer python gdrive_transfer_script.py` or `docker-compose exec gdrive-transfer python gdrive_size_calculator.py`
-1. The script will start and display a message about authentication
+3. The script will display a message about authentication
-2. Since Docker doesn't have a browser, you'll see an authorization URL in the logs
+4. Since Docker doesn't have a browser, you'll see an authorization URL in the output
-3. Copy the authorization URL from the logs
+5. Copy the authorization URL from the output
-4. Open the URL in your browser (on your host machine)
+6. Open the URL in your browser (on your host machine)
-5. Complete the Google OAuth flow
+7. Complete the Google OAuth flow
-6. After authorization, Google will redirect to a localhost URL (like `http://localhost:8425/?code=...`)
+8. After authorization, Google will redirect to a localhost URL (like `http://localhost:8425/?code=...`)
-7. Copy the entire redirect URL and paste it back into the container when prompted
+9. Copy the entire redirect URL and paste it back into the container when prompted
-8. The authentication token will be saved in `./data/token.pickle`
+10. The authentication token will be saved in `./data/token.pickle`

 **Example flow:**
 ```